Purpose and Requirements of Perkins Funding

 - initiate, improve, expand and modernize quality CTE programs

 - provide services and activities that are of sufficient size, scope and quality to be effective

-- link secondary and postsecondary career and technical education including Tech Prep initiatives and articulation agreements to include credits.
+- link secondary and post-secondary career and technical education including Perkins and Programs initiatives and articulation agreements to include credits.

 To receive Perkins Grant funding, Coconino Community College is required to submit an extensive grant application as well as regular fiscal and program reports to ensure compliance with federal and state law.
 In addition, CCC must report if the program meets the annually adjusted Performance Measure Levels in the Consolidated Annual Report (CAR).